“Does your son know what he wants to be when he grows up?” I asked my friend. “He wants to be a garbageman,” he replied.

 My daughter looked at me with total admiration, and she asked, “Wow!
 How do you know all these things?”

 “Uh,” I was thinking quickly, “All moms know this.
 It’s on the Mommy Test.
 You have to know it, or they don’t let you be a Mommy.”
+We walked along in silence for 2 or 3 minutes, but she was evidently thinking about this new information.
+“OH… I get it!” she exclaimed, “So if you don’t pass the test you have to be the daddy.”

 “Exactly,” I replied back with a big smile on my face and joy in my heart.